davorg/dmp/chapters/chapter02.md

     my $audit_level = $ENV{AUDIT_LEVEL} || 0;

-In this example we set the value of `$audit_level` from the environment variable `AUDIT\_LEVEL`.
+In this example we set the value of `$audit_level` from the environment variable `AUDIT_LEVEL`.
 If this level is not set then we default to 0, the minimum level.
 Later in the script we can write code like:

     print LOG 'Starting processing at ', scalar localtime, "\n" if $audit_level > 0;

-to print audit information to the previously opened file handle, LOG.
+to print audit information to the previously opened filehandle, LOG.
 Standards for audit trails will typically vary from company to company, but some things that you might consider auditing are:

 * start and end times of the process
 * source and sink parameters (filenames, database connection parameters, etc.)